 - 5.2.
-The Chief Executive shall prepare a Draft Capital Programme in consultation with the Treasurer for submission to the Fire Authority. - 5.3.
-The Treasurer and Chief Executive shall determine the format of the Capital Programme and the timing or reports relating to it, subject to any overriding requirements of the Fire Authority. - 5.4.
-The Capital Programme shall identify actual expenditure on approved schemes in the current financial year (1) and proposed expenditure on schemes in the following two financial years (2 & 3). - 5.5.
-Project appraisals in accordance with the capital strategy shall be prepared by the Chief Executive for all proposed schemes and shall be submitted to the Fire Authority for approval before the inclusion of any schemes in the Capital Programme.
+The Chief Fire Officer shall prepare a Draft Capital Programme in consultation with the Treasurer for submission to the Fire Authority. - 5.3.
+The Treasurer and Chief Fire Officer shall determine the format of the Capital Programme and the timing or reports relating to it, subject to any overriding requirements of the Fire Authority.

+- 5.4.
+The Capital Programme shall identify actual expenditure on approved schemes in the current financial year (1) and proposed expenditure on schemes in the following three financial years. - 5.5.
+Project appraisals shall be prepared by the Chief Fire Officer for all proposed schemes and shall be submitted to the Fire Authority for approval before the inclusion of any schemes in the Capital Programme.